Suraj-Chitroda/Typerush-Game-Automation/README.md

 Install all necessary modules and libraries

 ## Step 2
-Set screenshot accordinates to get text from the screenshot.
+Set screenshot cordinates to get text from the screenshot.
 You can save the image to verify the screenshot

 ## Step 3
 Keep the browser window active after running the program as it can type in the browser.

-# Happy Typing
+# Enjoy Typing